Poet Laureate of the United Kingdom: Background

-The origins of the poet laureateship date back to 1616 when James I of England granted a pension to the writer Ben Jonson.
+The origins of the British poet laureateship date back to 1616 when James I of England granted a pension to the writer Ben Jonson.
 Although there were subsequent court poets it was not until 1668, and the appointment of John Dryden by Charles II, that the post was made an established royal office within the royal household.
 Dryden, who had been appointed following the success of his 1667 poem Annus Mirabilis, was dismissed from office in 1689 following the accession of the Protestant William III and Mary II to the throne.
 Dryden, a Catholic convert, refused to take the Oath of Allegiance to the new monarchs and he was dismissed from the laureateship—the only holder to have been removed from office.

 Dryden's successor, Thomas Shadwell, was appointed in 1689 for life.
 He introduced the custom of producing poems for the new year and the monarch's birthday, which became one of the key duties of the position.
 After the appointment of William Wordsworth in 1843 the duties settled into an expectation, not requirement, for major court and national occasions.
 Alfred, Lord Tennyson held the post between November 1850 and October 1892.
 According to Andrew Motion and Hilary Laurie, Tennyson "gave the poet laureateship new status and significance" with works such as "Ode on the Death of the Duke of Wellington" and "The Charge of the Light Brigade".
 On his death the post was left vacant as a mark of respect; a new laureate was not appointed until four years later, with the appointment of Alfred Austin in January 1896.
-As of 2015, the position is an honorary one, and the office holder is left to decide on which occasions they will produce poetry.
+As at 2015 the position is an honorary one, and the office holder is left to decide on which occasions they will produce poetry.
 Following Dryden's dismissal from the post, the laureateship was held for life by all successors until Motion was appointed in 1999 for a fixed term of ten years; his successor, Carol Ann Duffy, was also appointed on the same fixed term.
 Duffy was the first female poet to hold the role, and the first Scot.